ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-12-aws-migration.md

 - DataSync

 # Compute
-Many of the compute migration services do run on-prem: DMS, Server Migration Server, Application Discovery Service, VM Import/export.
+Many of the compute migration services do run on-prem: DMS, Server Migration Service, Application Discovery Service, VM Import/export.
+Sort of obvious but you can download Amazon Linux 2 as an ISO to use on-prem.

-- Application Migration Service (MGN) - used to be CloudEndure and replaces Server Migration Service; does lift and shift migrations for physical, virtualized, and cloud-based services to run natively on AWS.
-An on-prem application called AWS Replication Agent continously replicates
+- [Application Migration Service (MGN)](https://docs.aws.amazon.com/mgn/latest/ug/what-is-application-migration-service.html) - does lift and shift migrations for VMware vSphere, Microsoft Hyper-V, and EC2 services to run natively on AWS.
+MGN used to be CloudEndure and replaces Server Migration Service; an on-prem application called _AWS Replication Agent_ collects data and configures a test VM in a staging environment enabling testing.
+If it works, launch it!

-- [vmware vCenter plugin](/posts/aws-vmware) - for migration to EC2 and extend reach of vCenter to new geos without procurement

-- [VM Import/export](https://docs.aws.amazon.com/vm-import/latest/userguide/how-vm-import-export-works.html) - moves VM based server images to EC2 instances; looks like this isn't being actively developed but is likely still on the test.
+- [VM Import/export](https://docs.aws.amazon.com/vm-import/latest/userguide/how-vm-import-export-works.html) - moves VM based server images to EC2 instances - a manual tool which results in downtime; looks like this isn't being actively developed but is likely still on the test.

+[Server Migration Service](https://docs.aws.amazon.com/server-migration-service/latest/userguide/server-migration.html) - runs in a VM on-prem, does replication of live volumes from VMware, Hyper-V, and AzureVm; can handle multi-server migrations; prefer MGN, as this is the old version of

+## Triage
+Figure out what should be migrated?
+ADS

 # Databases
 - [Database Migration Service (DMS)](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html) - enables migration to and from lots of different databases while running on an EC2 instance.

 *From*: all RDS engine databases and MongoDB/DocumentDB both in AWS and on-prem, SAP, DB2, and S3